 - If previously saved attributes and values are loaded on the left side

-The Compare Values context menu option provides the ability to display the values side by side and the differences between the two values is highlighted.
-The Compare Values option supports a number of different compare options. the default option is to double click on an attribute and the Compare Values dialog is displayed with the comparison.
-The comparison can also be across two different attributes, or two attributes on the same object.
-If two attributes are selected, then left and right values of these attributes are then compared.
-When two attributes are selected, there is additional logic used to selected the left and right values to be compared.
+The Compare Values context menu option provides the ability to compare two values side by side and show the differences between the two values.
+The Compare Values option supports a number of different compare options.
+The default option when double clicking on an attribute and the Compare Values dialog is displayed with the comparison between the attribute of the left and right objects.
+You can also compare different attributes from the left and right objects, or two attributes on the same object.

 Note: You can't compare the parent item of multi-value items, you must expand the parent item and then compare the members.